brandoncole/synthetic/README.md

 # Background

-On multiple occasions as an operator building distributed cloud platforms or tenant of a distributed system I've encountered the need for the following:
+On multiple occasions as an operator building distributed cloud platforms or as a tenant of a distributed system I've encountered the need for the following:

 * Predictably utilize finite resources of the system (CPU, Memory, Network, Disk, Ports)
 * Push at the edges of a cloud orchestration system (i.e. VirtualBox, Docker, Kubernetes, Mesos, ECS, etc.)